-If you’re wondering what age are kindergarten children in the United States, the answer is they must be five years old to start kindergarten and sometimes will be six years old.
+If you’re wondering what age kindergarten children are in the United States, the answer is they must be five years old to start kindergarten and sometimes will be six years old.

-Sometimes parents choose to “red shirt” their children which means they wait one year before enrolling their child in kindergarten.
+Sometimes, parents choose to “red shirt” their children which means they wait one year before enrolling their child in kindergarten.

-I’ve made a free printable pdf of this book list.
+I’ve made a free printable PDF of this book list.
 Sign up to get it emailed to you!

 Kindergarten Books about the Kindergarten Classroom

 This is the Day You Begin by Jaqueline Woodson, illustrations by Rafael López

 The evocative, lyrical text with gorgeous, lush illustrations illuminates the awkwardness of a girl’s first days at school.
 She listens to other kids’ big stories of summer and feels like she doesn’t fit until…she finds out that maybe there she might have something in common with others after all.

 The King of Kindergarten by Derrick Barnes, illustrated by Vanessa Brantley-Newton